MartinEesmaa/EncodeMe/README.md

 - Duplicated frames must be reencoded to deduplicate video of frames. **It's experimental.**

+- Duplicated frames can cut the half frames to deduplicate statically.

+- Video or/and audio can speed up or slow down by affecting frame per second and audio sample rate frequency change.

 - Fake video size may be upscaled, needs to be manually check after resized video by human. **It's experimental.**

 - Detects fake pixel format for example the original Y4M file is pixel format of 8 bit and upsampled to 10-bit file.
 10-bit Y4M file to 8-bit Y4M is match checksum using FFmpeg MD5 format are same video without loss.

 - Audio bits & fake audio channels can detect when fake original like 32-bit than original 16-bit or 24-bit.

-- Fake audio sample rate of upsampled have to be done on SoX resampler to get back best high quality.
+- Fake audio sample rate of upsampled have to be done on SoX resampler to get back best high quality. **It's experimental.**

 - Check if the audio is lossless or not with cutoff.